JSogaard/imagerenamer/README.md

 Batch Image Renaming package
 *Alpha/Unstable*

-Can be installed with `pip install git+https://github.com/JSogaard/imagerenamer.git`
+Can be installed with `pip install imagerenamer`